 - advancement of capital or endowment campaigns

 - programs that do not provide a respectful atmosphere for lesbian, gay, bisexual, questioning, and transgendered people

 - co-educational programs that do not clearly communicate the specific and unique impacts for women and girls

 We utilize a two-step LOI submission process in order to make the application process more efficient.
 Applicants should summarize the project and expected results, have organizational partnerships indicated, know the total cost of the project, and how much they intend to request from the foundation when preparing a Letter of Intent.

 We are requesting a LOI for all grant applications.
 The LOI should outline what you intend to do, how it will be measured, and how much money you need to do the work.
 An LOI, submitted on the form provided below, is required to be considered for a grant.
 FY17 Grant Cycle is now closed.

-Our grant cycles are announced through our newsletter “The Lead.”
-Click to sign up for The Lead and be the first to hear about upcoming events, including grants information.
+Our grant cycles are announced through our Grantmaking Information newsletter.
+Sign up for our newsletters below and be the first to hear about upcoming events, including grants information.

 Full Grant Applications

 A select number of applicants will then be invited to submit a full grant application.